Merseytram: Criticism

 The route of Line One has caused some controversy.
 The fact that it would terminate at Kirkby, already served by a fast and frequent Merseyrail service, had led it to be seen as duplicating an existing service.
 Merseytravel responded by pointing out that Line One would serve a completely different market – an argument accepted by the inspector at the subsequent public inquiry.

 There were also fears that the tram by taking one side of a dual carriageway at West Derby Road, would increase congestion on an already busy road.
 Merseytravel argued that congestion would be more likely to occur without the tram project and that improved junction design would serve to maintain capacity.
 Again, this argument was accepted by the inspector.

 Liverpool City councillor Stuart Monkcom has been vociferous in his opposition to the tram scheme, highlighting poor financial performance of other tram networks: "In 2006, for example, Manchester's Altram accounts showed a loss of £8m due to overoptimistic passenger projections, while in the West Midlands the Midland Metro, also operated by Altram, showed losses of about £16m.
 Worst of all, down in London, Tramtrack Croydon Ltd recorded debts of £100m and was seeking financial restructuring in order to continue trading."

-In response, critics stated that these arguments failed to recognise that these systems were all operated on a not for profit basis by the relevant PTE's.
+In response, critics stated that these arguments failed to recognise that these systems were all operated on a not for profit basis by the relevant PTEs.
 Tramtrack Croydon Ltd was bought out by Transport for London for £98m in 2008, TfL, which always set the fares had been paying the company £4 million a year in compensation for the commercially unviable fares under a 1996 agreement however it recognised operational savings could be made from owning the system directly.

 Councillor Monkcom suggested expansion to Merseyrail or reconstruction of the Liverpool Overhead Railway as preferable schemes to Merseytram.